cloudflare/cloudflare-docs/products/ruleset-engine/src/content/rules-language/actions.md

 # Actions reference

-The action of a rule tells Cloudflare how to handle HTTP requests that match the rule [expression](/rules-language/expressions).
+The action of a rule tells Cloudflare how to handle matches for the rule [expression](/rules-language/expressions).

 ## Supported actions